semmi88/semmi88.github.io/book_reviews/amusing_ourselves.md

 - Until 1840 information could only move as fast as human beings could carry it - as fast as trains, about 50km/hour.
 Space was a constraint on the movement of information.
 There was no continent wide conversation possible, each region was conversing in its own way.
 - Then came the telegraph, putting electricity in the service of communication, eliminating space problem, collapsing regions and creating the possibility of unified discourse.
 But telegraph creates its own discource, it not only permits, but insists upon communication between two connected cities (even if there is nothing of importance to communicate).
 It gives a form of legitimacy to the idea of context-free information, the idea that the value of information is not tied to any function it might serve in social, policical decisions making and action - but is tied to its novelty, interest, curiosity.
 - Almost at the same time photography was invented ("writing with light").
 The naming is ironic, as imagery is totally different form writing - photography only only speaks in particularities - cannot deal with unseen, remote, internal, abstract.
 Picture are recognized, words are understood.
 "The graphic revolution" - imagery did not just suplement language, but did replace it as our dominant means for constructing, understanding, testing reality.
 Seeing, not reading, became the basis for believing.
+- television gave the biases of telegraph and photography their most prominent expression, raising the interplay of instancy and imagery to perfeciton and brought it into the homes.
+All subjects find their way to television, and public understanding of these subjects is shaped by the biases of television.

 ### The bias of the medium

 Meida affects our epistemology, specifically our definitions of truth.
 The bias of the medium sits heavy over culture.

+The forms of human communication influence which ideas can be expressed conviniently, and which in turn become important content of a culture
+- Smoke signals can only transmit, basic, crucial information - does not allow for doing philosophy
+- Oral cultures, tribes, settle disputes using cultural proverbs, which fit the situation
+- In our society laws are written material, however testimony is expected to be given orally - spoken word is a "truer" reflection of the state of mind
+- When writing a thesis references can only be given to other written text and not to the spoken word - compared to the spoken word, which is considered casually uttered, the published, written word has greater prestige, we assume to have been reflected upon, revised by its author and reviewd by editors or other parties.
+- In our current day (1985) for example there is a bias in expressing truths with numbers.
+For example an economist cannot recite a poem, tell a personal anecdote to express truths about economic relationships as it would be considered irrelevant or childish.
+Of course this does not mean that all ways of truth telling are equal.

+The concept of truth is intimately linked to the biases of forms of expression - the truth must appear in its proper clothing to be acknowledged, "truth" is kind of a cultural prejudice.
+- trial of Socrates, he did not use rhetoric in his defense, apologized for not having a well prepared speech.
+Greeks were used to communicating truth through rigorous rhetoric, and thus may have dismissed Socrates' defense on the basis of the different form of expression.
+- Hernan Diaz - the issue of truth, assumptions and pregiven notions that have to do with genre, place, voice
+  - label on a medicie box, persciption bottle - fully trusted, life might depend on it
+  - diary - unfiltered, truest thoughts, trusted
+  - newspaper - you don't trust it that much

 ### The illlusion of the news of the day